First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Conjectures and open problems

 Problem \ref{prob.relax} is similar in spirit to the \emph{resistance conjecture} for the case $p=2$ and hence it appears very challenging \cite[\textsection 6.3]{Mur23+}.

 In this paper, we confine ourselves to the planar standard Sierpi\'{n}ski carpet for simplicity.
-As mentioned in Remark \ref{rmk.other}, the planar generalized Sierpi\'{n}ski carpets should be similar, but we do not know other cases. \begin{problem} Construct Sobolev spaces, $p$-energies, energy measures for other examples such as Sierpi\'{n}ski cross \cite{Kig09}, subsystems of (hyper)cubic tiling \cite{Kig23}, unconstrained Sierpi\'{n}ski carpets \cite{CQ21+, CQ+}, boundaries of hyperbolic groups, Julia sets of conformal dynamical systems \cite{Bon,Kle}. \end{problem}
+As mentioned in Remark \hyperref[it:other.super]{\ref{rmk.other}}, the planar generalized Sierpi\'{n}ski carpets should be similar, but we do not know other cases. \begin{problem} Construct Sobolev spaces, $p$-energies, energy measures for other examples such as Sierpi\'{n}ski cross \cite{Kig09}, subsystems of (hyper)cubic tiling \cite{Kig23}, unconstrained Sierpi\'{n}ski carpets \cite{CQ21+, CQ+}, boundaries of hyperbolic groups, Julia sets of conformal dynamical systems \cite{Bon,Kle}.
+Added in revision: Recently, Anttila and Eriksson-Bique \cite{AE.super} introduced a new framework of fractal spaces arising from \emph{iterated graph systems} and established the combinatorial Loewner property for these fractals.
+It would be interesting to construct/investigate Sobolev spaces, $p$-energies, energy measures in this framework. \end{problem}

 Our study also provides a partial result on the uniqueness of $p$-energies on the Sierpi\'{n}ski carpet.
 It is natural to expect that such the uniqueness is true for all $p$. \begin{con} For any $p \in (1,\infty)$, self-similar $p$-energy (see Assumption \ref{a:main}) is unique up to multiplications of constants.
 We expect that the uniqueness is true for a wide class of Sierpi\'{n}ski carpets (e.g. generalized Sierpi\'{n}ski carpets). \end{con}